Canadian Dollar (CAD): Symbol, Abbreviation & Currency Code

 | Languages on notes | English and French (bilingual) |

 The Canadian dollar was introduced in 1858 when the Province of Canada decimalised its currency, replacing the Canadian pound at a rate of four dollars to one pound.
-The currency was unified across the new Dominion of Canada in 1871 and pegged variously to gold, the British pound, and the US dollar across the early 20th century.
+The currency was unified across the new Dominion of Canada in 1871 and pegged variously to gold, the British pound and the US dollar through the early 20th century.

 In June 1970, the Bank of Canada allowed the Canadian dollar to float freely against the US dollar — the first major currency to do so during the breakdown of the Bretton Woods fixed-exchange system.
 With brief exceptions, CAD has traded freely on world markets ever since, ranging from a low of around US$0.62 in 2002 to a high of approximately US$1.10 in November 2007.

 Canada introduced polymer (plastic) banknotes between 2011 and 2013, replacing the previous cotton-paper notes across all denominations.
-Polymer notes are more durable and harder to counterfeit.
-The Canadian $1 coin, depicting the common loon, was introduced in 1987 and gives the Canadian dollar its informal nickname, the “loonie”; the $2 coin, introduced in 1996, is known as the “toonie”.
+The Canadian $1 coin, depicting the common loon, was introduced in 1987 and gives the currency its nickname, the “loonie”; the $2 coin, introduced in 1996, is known as the “toonie”.

 CAD transfers do not settle on Canadian federal statutory holidays.
 The Bank of Canada and Canadian commercial banks observe the following federal holidays in 2026 — provincial holidays may add further non-settlement days depending on the bank’s registered province.